MuharremAdemovic/appsilon-case-study/README.md

 ## Assumptions

 1.  **ML Hybrid Approach:** Since a custom-trained model for "diamond" and "substrate" detection was not available, a hybrid approach was used.
 Real objects are detected using YOLOv8, while specific case study labels are injected programmatically for demonstration purposes.
-2.  **Authentication:** For simplicity in this demo, full user authentication (JWT) is not implemented.
-The system assumes a single-user or internal environment.
-RLS policies are documented but not enforced via a login screen.
+2.  **Authentication:** A simple **Name & Password** login mechanism is implemented for demonstration.
+Full JWT authentication is not included, but RLS policies are documented.
 3.  **Deployment:** The application is designed to run in a containerized environment (Docker) and assumes ports 5173 (Frontend) and 5185 (Backend) are available.

 ## How to Run